 The other rather large elephant in the room is the hilarious number of microphone choices given in the advanced mode.
 Now don’t get me wrong, I love more stuff.
 More stuff is great, but I’m not 100% sure why, for instance, there is a microphone recording the inside of a water bottle and then another recording under the stage riser the band is sitting on.

-Admittedly, the aforementioned bottle and stage riser mics sound quite unique and interesting, but the rest of the time I pretty much have close mics up, Decca tree and a little ambience mic.
-I never needed to use the rest.
+Admittedly, the aforementioned bottle and stage riser mics sound quite unique and interesting, but the rest of the time I pretty much have close mics up, Decca tree and a little ambience mic, I never need to use the rest.

-Of course, the solution is to use the library in simple-mode with its distance fader which works perfectly well for 99% of the time.
-The frustrating thing is the huge amount of resources dedicated on your hard drive to these unused microphone recordings accounts, which I’m guessing account for the vast majority of the 170-gigabyte install footprint.
+Of course, the solution is to use the library in simple mode with its distance fader which works perfectly well for 99% of the time.
+The frustrating thing is the huge amount of resources dedicated to your hard drive to these unused microphone recordings accounts, which I’m guessing account for the vast majority of the 170-gigabyte install footprint.
 An option to install fewer would be great.

 Firstly, prepare yourself for some serious hardware stress testing, this library will push your machine limits if you plan on using the full complement of mics included.